 Sharon Stone owns 100% of No Stone Unturned Ltd. She is 60 years old and her company is small but successful.
 She has a contract with the HSE to supply cleaning products and provide training.
 The company makes profits of €200k per annum after Sharon’s salary of €70k.
 There is no company pension scheme in place.
 The company would have €800k in cash, after paying all creditors.
-The company recently secured a new contract with the HSE that will run until the end of 2025.
+It also recently secured a new contract with the HSE that will run until the end of 2025.
 The company was also successful in securing a new contract with a hotel chain.
 This will increase profits in 2022 and onwards.
 Sharon runs the business very well and has minimal costs.
-She subcontracts all the training and has excellent suppliers for the cleaning products.
-She acquired the business in 2015 for €20k.
-She has one other employee who is the same age as Sharon.
+She subcontracts all the training and has excellent suppliers for the cleaning products, acquired the business in 2015 for €20k.
+Has one other employee who is the same age as Sharon.

 The purpose of Sharon’s meeting with us was to find out what options she has and what tax reliefs are there.
 Some issues came up

 - She has two daughters, none of whom work in the business and have no interest in taking over.

 - Her husband Sam is nearing retirement and she wants to spend more time with him in the next few years

 - Given the new HSE contract, she has it in her head that she will work for the next 4 years